pbradl42/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-For this part of the assignment, you can ignore the missing values in the dataset.

-Calculate the total number of steps taken per day
+The total number of steps taken per day can be calculated aggregating rows on the POSIX-date 'date' column, and calling 'sum' on the result.
+The column 'x' in the following represents the total number of steps per day:

 ```r
 aggregate(activityset$steps, by=list(mydate=activityset$date), FUN=sum)